maxibor/maxibor.github.io/content/post/kraken-uniq/index.md

     dexp              50.104112
     dtype: float64

-We can see that on average between all scenarios, for Guellil *et al.* E-score, there is only a difference of `1` points, while for the modified double-exponential E-score, there is an average difference of `50` points.
+We can see that on average between all scenarios, for Guellil *et al.* E-score, there is only a difference of `1` point, while for the modified double-exponential E-score, there is an average difference of `50` points.

 ### Conclusion

-In my simulations, using a the modified double-exponential E-score could allow for a better distinction between true and false positive taxonomic assignations by KrakenUniq
+In my simulations, using a the modified double-exponential E-score could allow for a better distinction between true and false positive taxonomic assignations by KrakenUniq.

-*The notebook used in this blog post is available* [*here*](<https://gist.github.com/49841c19b4f78c6182b6cce75e9025f2>)
+*The notebook used for this blog post is available* [*here*](<https://gist.github.com/49841c19b4f78c6182b6cce75e9025f2>)